List of Arab League countries by GDP (PPP)

 This is a list of Arab League countries by gross domestic product at purchasing power parity (PPP).
 Gross domestic product is the value of all final goods and services produced within a nation in a given year.

 The table below shows the latest PPP and PPP per capita data for most of the 24/25* members of the Arab League.
 Most figures are from the International Monetary Fund based on 2023 estimates, and are shown in international dollars (Int$).
 Figures from other sources and years are referenced and noted as such.
-Figures for Syria are estimates for 2022, and figures for Palestine are estimates for 2024.
-The GDP per capita figures for the external members – Comoros, Djibouti, Somalia, and Eritrea – are unavailable on the web.
+Figures for Syria are estimates for 2019, and figures for Palestine are estimates for 2024.
+The GDP per capita figures for the external members – Comoros, Djibouti, Eritrea; and Somalia and South Sudan– are not available unavailable on the web.::.